What is "surprise medical billing"?

 Share your surprise billing story

 If you or someone you know has been impacted by surprise medical billing, we’d like to hear from you.
 Please email your story and also let us know if we can use your story to help spread awareness of this issue.
+We may also follow-up with you to see if you'd like to file a complaint about your surprise billing issue.

 Read consumer stories about surprise billing.